Anilbiradar014/House-Price-Prediction-Using-Advance-Regression/README.md

 <li> How well those variables describe the price of a house.</li></ul>
 Also, determine the optimal value of lambda for ridge and lasso regression.

+### Business Goal

+You are required to model the price of houses with the available independent variables.
+This model will then be used by the management to understand how exactly the prices vary with the variables.
+They can accordingly manipulate the strategy of the firm and concentrate on areas that will yield high returns.
+Further, the model will be a good way for management to understand the pricing dynamics of a new market.